devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

    module.exports = metrics;
    ```

 1. Create an `index.js` that contains your simple demonstration service.
-Every time an HTTP request is made to the service it will
+Every time an HTTP request is made to the service it will increment the total request count.

    ```js
    const express = require('express');